telefonicaid/fiware-cygnus/flume/doc/operation/hdfs_kerberos_authentication.md

 ### `conf/krb5_login.conf`

-Contains the following line, which must not be changed:
+Contains the following line, which must not be changed (thus, the distributed file is not a template but the definitive one).

     cygnus_krb5_login {
         com.sun.security.auth.module.Krb5LoginModule required doNotPrompt=false debug=true useTicketCache=false;